nitin42/animate-components/README.md

 * Element type rendering of components using `as` prop
 * Add all the html attributes supported by React along with component props.

+## Why ?

+* Ease of doing animations (purely component based).
+* Simplified and minimal API.
+* Best source for someone who is new to React (folks are already enjoying the ease of doing animations).
+* Supports element type rendering of an animation component (interesting tweak).
+* Provides isolated keyframes so that you don't have to hardcode all the curves and directly use them with css-in-js solutions like glamor, styled-components, Aphrodite etc.

+Enough ?

 ## Docs
 Check the complete documentation [here](./docs).